Racism in Malaysia: Racism in the Job Environment

 A study by the Centre for Governance and Political Studies (Cent-GPS) made an experiment Study on 7 fictitious candidates by sending a small sample size of 7 fictitious resumes representing 7 candidates: male and female Malay, Indian and Chinese candidates, 3,829 times in total to over 500 job vacancies across the Klang Valley.
 No fictitious Sabahan nor Sarawakians were involved in this study.
 Out of these 7 fictitious candidates, the study concluded that employers in the business sector are actively looking for Chinese candidates.

 The study had 3 hypothesis, first ethnic Malay applicants will be discriminated against in Malaysia's business sector compared to their non-bumiputera peers.
 The study found out that the fictitious Chinese candidates dominated the callbacks by a huge margin.
 The two male and female Chinese candidates obtained more job callbacks than their Malay and Indian counterparts combined.
 No details regarding whether it was a Malay management company, an Indian management company or Chinese management company were included in the study, a confound that would likely lead to a skew in the results given the racial tensions and linguistic barriers in Malaysia due to the lack of a communal lingua franca that is neutral and which does not favour any one race.

 The second hypothesis was Mandarin is a key factor in helping or boosting a candidate's chance of securing a job interview.
 The study finds that when companies list “Mandarin required” in their advertisement, it is actually a filter to hire Chinese candidates.
 Their third hypothesis was the hijab plays a crucial factor in determining a candidate's successfully job application.
 The study found out that a Malay girl without a hijab gets more callbacks than a Malay girl who wears a hijab.

 The study concluded that even as candidates had the same qualifications, education and experience, the ethnicity of a candidate still plays a vital role in the success of a job application for a business graduate.
 Only business graduates were studied in this study, with other fields of study being suitable for an attempt for replication of this study.

+Other ethnic groups

+Rohingya people

+Following COVID-19 outbreaks in 2020, Rohingya people had been accused for spreading the disease.
+Hateful messages against the ethnic group on social media platforms, such as Twitter and Facebook, were also widespread.
+Users also demanded for refoulement of Rohingya people to Myanmar and threatened prominent Rohingya activists and their supporters with physical attacks, murder, and sexual violence.
+Some comments compared the ethnic group with dogs, parasites, and pigs.

+Bajau Laut

+In 2024, a village of Bajau Laut had been demolished by Malaysian authority in the state of Sabah, garnering nation media attention, highlighting the situation Bajau Laut faced.
+The stateless Bajau Laut people face discrimination and racism due to their stateless status and ethnic stereotype and suspicion of fifth column (due to their nomadic status and traveling between Philippines archipelago, and due to North Borneo dispute).